mayorian/PromptValidator/README.md

 ---

-⚙️ Getting Started
+## ⚙️ Getting Started

-Welcome to the offline desktop version of Prompt Validator.
+Welcome to the offline desktop version of **Prompt Validator**.

 Follow these steps to launch the application:

-🧩 Download PromptValidator.zip from the repository releases
+- 🧩 Download `PromptValidator.zip` from the repository releases

-📦 Unzip the archive to any folder on your computer
+- 📦 Unzip the archive to any folder on your computer

-🖥️ The application is built with Electron — no web browser is required
+- 🖥️ The application is built with **Electron** — no web browser is required

-▶️ After extracting, open Prompt Validator.exe
+- ▶️ After extracting, open **`Prompt Validator.exe`**

 Once started:

-🌐 The internal web interface will automatically load
+- 🌐 The internal web interface will automatically load

-✍️ You can immediately begin writing your prompt
+- ✍️ You can immediately begin writing your prompt

-📊 Real-time analysis and visual metrics will appear as you type
+- 📊 Real-time analysis and visual metrics will appear as you type

 Additional behavior:

-🔄 On each launch, the application downloads the latest word databank
+- 🔄 On **each launch**, the application downloads the latest **word databank**

-🧠 This keeps impact detection and clarity scoring continuously up to date
+- 🧠 This keeps impact detection and clarity scoring continuously up to date

+You're now ready to engineer your prompts.